Our thinking

 Definition of “AI”

 Spain's National AI Strategy explicitly mentions that there is still no formal and universally accepted definition of AI and merely refers to the one used by the European Commission.
-Notwithstanding the above, in the recently approved Spain's RD Sandbox, for the purpose of determining the characteristics of the participants in the controlled environment, some definitions close to AI are included.
+Notwithstanding the above, Spain's RD Sandbox contains some useful AI-related definitions.
 In particular:

-• "High-Risk AI System" is defined as: "an artificial intelligence system that meets any of the following:8
+• "High-Risk AI System" is defined as: "an artificial intelligence system that meets any of the following:

 • An artificial intelligence system constituting a product governed by the Union harmonization legislation shall be considered high risk if it is to be subject to a conformity assessment by a third party with a view to the introduction into the market or commissioning of such a product in accordance with the aforementioned legislation